-During the second quarter 2019 we entered into an earn-in agreement with Golden Gryphon Explorations for the Sand Canyon project located in northwestern Nevada, where surface work has identified a large system of epithermal veins with potential for gold and silver deposits.
+During the second quarter of 2019 we entered into an earn-in agreement with Golden Gryphon Explorations for the Sand Canyon project located in northwestern Nevada, where surface work has identified a large system of epithermal veins with potential for gold and silver deposits.
 We have since amended that agreement on two occasions in order to extend the time period during which we are able to satisfy the spending commitments.
 The option agreement provides us with the opportunity to earn a 60% interest in the Sand Canyon project by spending \$2.5 million in exploration expenses over six years.
-We have paid \$25,000 cash and \$50,000 in reimbursed exploration expenditures to acquire the option and \$35,000 cash in 2020 on the first anniversary of the agreement, and have made payments of a total additional \$100,000 (\$50,000 in 2021 and \$50,000 in 2022).
-Through December 31, 2022, we have spent \$1.8 million toward the \$2.5 million earn-in requirement, fulfilling the first- and second-year minimum expenditures and the minimum drill commitment.
-To retain our ability to earn an interest in the project, we are required to spend an additional \$750,000 prior to March 2024 and an additional \$500,000 prior to March 2025.
+We paid \$25,000 cash and \$50,000 in reimbursed exploration expenditures to acquire the option and \$35,000 cash in 2020 on the first anniversary of the agreement, and have made payments of a total additional \$100,000 (\$50,000 in 2021 and \$50,000 in 2022).
+Through December 31, 2023, we have spent \$2.4 million toward the \$2.5 million earn-in requirement, fulfilling all but the final 2025 minimum expenditures and the minimum drill commitment.
+The earn-in agreement has been amended by mutual agreement to extend the dates for completion as shown.

-We have completed an initial drill program of approximately 1,800 meters in 4 diamond drill holes.
+We completed an initial drill program of approximately 1,800 meters in 4 diamond drill holes.
 The drill holes were placed to target surface geochemical and geophysical anomalies associated with epithermal veining observed in outcrops.
 Drill holes tested the two principal epithermal vein target areas on the property, the DeLong Canyon target and the Sand Canyon target.
 The drill hole collared to test the DeLong Canyon target did not encounter any veins or significant anomalous geochemical values.
 Interpretation shows that a fault offset likely caused the drill hole to miss the vein system as projected from surface.
 The three drill holes collared to test the veins and anomalies in the Sand Canyon target area all intersected narrow vein and breccia structures with low anomalous values of Ag, As, Sb, and Mo.
 No potentially economic concentrations of precious metals were encountered in any of the four drill holes.
 Plans for further testing of the mineralized system are being considered.